ianhelle/pluralsight-btt-msticpy/README.md

 - MyBinder has a kernel timeout of a few minutes, so if you leave the notebook to grab a coffee the kernel may well have timed out by the time you return.
 You can simply restart it but be aware that your progress in the notebook will have been lost.

+---

+## Running the notebook in a Docker container

+See the [RunInDocker](./RunInDocker.md) document in this repo.

+---

+# Other Items

 ## Threat Intelligence providers